kebasyaty/green-barrel/metamorphose/README.md

 #### Model

-> Macro for converting Structure to mango-orm Model.
+> Macro for converting Structure to green-barrel Model.
 > The model can access the database.
 > The model can create, update, and delete documents in collections.